wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

 ### REST access from the local machine from Docker

-To run the container you can use the command line (sudo may be necessary):
+- To run the container, type the following in the command line (sudo may be necessary):

    ```bash
    docker run -d --network host edgedatastore
    ```

-Port 5590 will be accessible from the host and REST calls can be made to Edge Data Store from applications on the local host computer.
-With this configuration, all data stored by the Edge Data Store is stored in the container itself, and when the container is deleted the data stored will also be deleted.
+Port 5590 is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
+In this example, all data stored by the Edge Data Store is stored in the container itself, and when the container is deleted the data stored will also be deleted.

 ### Persistent storage on the local file system from Docker

-To run the container you can use the command line (sudo may be necessary):
+- To run the container, type the following in the command line (sudo may be necessary):

    ```bash
    docker run -d --network host -v /edgeds:/usr/share/OSIsoft/ edgedatastore
    ```

-Port 5590 will be accessible from the host and REST calls can be made to Edge Data Store from applications on the local host computer.
-In addition, in this example, all data that would be written to the container is instead written to the host directory /edgeds.
-This directory can be anything you want - this example just uses a simple directory on the local machine.
+Port 5590 is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
+In this example, all data that would be written to the container is instead written to the host directory /edgeds.
+This directory can be anything you want.
+The example just uses a simple directory on the local machine.

-### Changing port number from Docker
+### Port number change

-If you want a port other than 5590, see the section regarding [Port configuration](#EdgeDataStoreConfiguration) of Edge Data Store.
+If you want a port other than 5590, see [System port configuration](xref:SystemPortConfiguration).
 Changing the configuration of the Edge Data Store running in the container will change the port exposed to the local machine.

 ### Limiting local host access to Docker

-If the `--network host` option is removed from the docker run command, no REST access is possible from outside the container.
-This may be of value where you want to host an application in the same container as Edge Data Store, and does not want to have external REST access enabled.
+If you remove the `--network host` option from the docker run command, no REST access is possible from outside the container.
+This may be of value where you want to host an application in the same container as Edge Data Store, and do not want to have external REST access enabled.